azdavis/c0ls/readme.md

 ### Try it in VScode

-1. Open the project root in VSCode.
+1. Open the repo root in VSCode.
 2. Go to the Run tab (play button with bug).
 3. Select 'extension' at the top.
 4. Press the green play button.